List of Notre Dame Fighting Irish starting quarterbacks

-The following individuals have started games at quarterback for the University of Notre Dame football team, updated through the 2022 season.
+The following individuals have started games at quarterback for the University of Notre Dame football team, updated through the 2024 season.

 The year of induction into the College Football Hall of Fame, if applicable, is designated alongside the respective player's final season.

 Win–loss records

-Quarterbacks who have started for the Notre Dame football team from 1955 through the 2022 season.
+Quarterbacks who have started for Notre Dame from 1972 through 2025.
 A player is credited with a win if he started the game and the team won that game, no matter if the player was injured or permanently removed on the second play from scrimmage.

 Most starts

 These quarterbacks have the 25 or more starts for Notre Dame since 1960.